DataDog/integrations-core/zk/README.md

 Make sure you clone and edit the integration pipeline if you have a different format.

-* Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+* Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file with:

   ```
   logs_enabled: true